Geopolitics, globalization and Business Strategy

 - group presentations

-*All students seeking credit are encouraged to consult their home institution to validate the credit transfer.
+This is an accredited program.
+Students seeking credit are encouraged to consult their home institution to validate the credit transfer.